Skip to content

 Plus, this shoe is fairly stable across the board so you can lift heavy in them.
 I’ve deadlifted over 455 lbs in my model with no compression issues and have done heavy walking lunges in them to test their stability for unilateral leg work and they were solid.

-The stack height in this shoe also is pretty good despite looking like they have a thicker midsole.
+The stack height in this shoe is also pretty good despite the fact that they have a thicker midsole.
 This shoe has a pretty deep fit to them and they get you closer to the ground in things like deadlifts compared to most Vans and Converse models when the insoles are left in.

 Another perk of this shoe is its classic and vintage look.
-This model is designed to give a nod to some of the first Nike shoes that debuted in the 1970s and Nike kept this shoe’s appearance similar to what they offered decades ago.
+This model is designed to give a nod to some of the first Nike shoes that debuted in the 1970s, and Nike kept the appearance of these shoes similar to what they offered decades ago.

 This vintage and simplistic approach has made this model an overall attractive shoe that can work well with multiple outfits in different scenarios.
 You can rock this shoe for semi-formal occasions and they look great and they look good with shorts and pants.